-(Note) IPCC 1.5 Special Report Published in 2018 by the United Nations Intergovernmental Panel on Climate Change (IPCC)
+(Note)Report published in 2018 by the United Nations Intergovernmental Panel on Climate Change (IPCC)

-Support for TCFD Recommendations
+Supporting for TCFD Recommendations

 TCFD (Task Force on Climate-Related Financial Disclosures) was established by the Financial Stability Board (FSB) to consider how to disclose climate-related information and respond to financial institutions.
+The TCFD recommends that companies disclose their climate change governance, strategy, risks and opportunities, and indicators and targets.
+In December 2021, MJIA announced its support for the TCFD recommendations and joined the TCFD Consortium, an organization of domestic companies that support TCFD recommendation.